tigrpoolcom/cardano-web-api/README.md

 E.g. this happens mainly on the MultiAssetTranstionsOutput tables at the moment.
 Best you can do is to retry the query some minutes later.

-We are still investigating how we can improve that, without sacrifiying defragmented indexes.
+We are still investigating how we can improve that.

 Question not answered ?
 [Contact us on Twitter!](https://twitter.com/CutymalsCom)